LexiPugh/practice-problems/README.md

 - [Analyst Builder](https://www.analystbuilder.com/)
 - [HackerRank](https://www.hackerrank.com/domains/sql)

-Some of the practice problems will be in SQL, some will be in Python, and some will be in both.
+Some of the practice problems will be in SQL and some will be in Python.
 Thank you for taking the time to view my practice problems repository :D

 <br>